Article | 1:59 min read

 Expense Reimbursement

-This is when an employee submits additional expenses to be reimbursed by the business for things that never actually occurred or is not actually business related.
+This is when an employee submits additional expenses to be reimbursed for things that never actually occurred or is not actually business related.
+If you require traveling and cover the expenses, sometimes employees can misuse company credit cards and use them to fuel personal trips.
 As a business owner, always require receipts for all expenses and explanation of any purchases that seem unusual.

 Check Fraud